A Note on Language

 How to Use This Resource

 This resource is to help anti-violence workers discuss technology-facilitated gender-based violence (TFGBV) with survivors.
 TFGBV is a common tactic of domestic violence.
-If the person you are working with has experienced TFGBV, it should be considered carefully in her safety plan.
-This resource contains question prompts, tech safety strategies, and document links that you can use to guide your safety planning conversations with survivors experiencing TFGBV.
+If the person you are working with has experienced TFGBV, it should be considered carefully in their safety plan.

 - Do you have your own phone?
 What do you use your phone for?